 The interface of blogs has changed significantly over time.
 Bloggers can now integrate various widgets and plugins into their platforms, such as a social media feed, a contact form, or an author profile.

 In this article, you’ll learn what makes a blog different from a regular website.
-We’ll also discuss common blog types and the necessary components to start your own.
+We’ll also discuss common blog types and the necessary components such as a hosting plan to start your own blog.

 What Is a Blog?